aws-observability/observability-best-practices/docs/en/guides/opensearch-best-practices.md

 #### Tune refresh intervals:

 The refresh operation makes all the updates that are performed on an index available for search.
-The default refresh is 1 second, to improve the performance, you can increase the refresh rate at a period that you can tolerate.
+The default refresh rate is 1 second, to improve the performance, you can increase the refresh rate at a period that you can tolerate.

 We recommend setting the refresh_interval parameter for all of your index to 30 seconds or more.